Jordanhoward91/UI_for_Developers/manuscript/Chapter_1.md

 {width: 8, float: left}
 ![](jesse.png)

-Yeah.
+**Jesse Cooke:** Yeah.
 What we really want to talk about is to give you guys the best fundamentals to give you guys that low hanging fruit that’s going to really push your ability to design something yourself and not only just design it but also understand the principles that any creative is being delivered to you with so that you can understand how to implement those designs in a pixel-perfect